telerik/winforms-docs/wizard/right-to-left-support.md

 ---
-title: Right-to-Left support
+title: Right-to-Left Support
-page_title: Right-to-Left support | UI for WinForms Documentation
+page_title: Right-to-Left Support | RadWizard
-description: Right-to-Left support
+description: RadWizard will help you differentiate a complex process into separate steps and provide your users with the ability to govern the process upon their decisions.
 slug: winforms/wizard/right-to-left-support
 tags: right-to-left,support
 published: True